BlaBlaCar Bus

-BlaBlaCar Bus, formerly BlaBlaBus, Ouibus or iDBUS, operates intercity coach services in Europe.
-Currently, BlaBlaCar Bus serves Aix-en-Provence, Amsterdam, Barcelona, Brussels, Genoa, Lille, London, Lyon, Marseille, Milan, Nice, Paris, Paris Charles de Gaulle Airport, San Sebastián, and Turin.
+BlaBlaCar Bus, formerly BlaBlaBus, Ouibus and iDBUS, operates intercity coach services in Europe.
+It serves Aix-en-Provence, Amsterdam, Barcelona, Brussels, Genoa, Lille, London, Lyon, Marseille, Milan, Nice, Paris, Paris Charles de Gaulle Airport, San Sebastián and Turin.
 The route network is expanding progressively.
-BlaBlaCar Bus has three major hubs; Paris-Bercy, Lyon-Perrache, and Lille-Europe.
+BlaBlaCar Bus has three major hubs; Paris-Bercy, Lyon-Perrache and Lille-Europe.
 Founded in 2012 by SNCF, in November 2018 it was announced that it would be purchased by BlaBlaCar and its name was BlaBlaBus and in 2021 it rebranded as BlaBlaCar Bus.
+It is to cease operations in 2026.